Embroidermodder/Embroidermodder/README.md

 OpenGL rendering within the application.
 This will allow for  Realistic Visualization - Bump Mapping/OpenGL/Gradients?

+This should backend to a C renderer or something.

-### JSON data Ideas
+### Configuration Data Ideas

-JSON configuration (Started, see `head -n 50 src/mainwindow.cpp.`)

 Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
-Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
+Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with `settings.ini`.

-So:

-  1. Port `settings.ini` to `settings.json`.
-  2. Place `settings.json` in `$HOME/.embroidermodder` (or equivalent, see the homedir function in `gui.c`).
-  3. Parse JSON using cJSON (we have the new parseJSON function).
-  4. Better structure for settings data so parse and load JSON is easier and there's less junk in global variables.
-A structure similar to a Python dict that uses constants like the sketch below.

-### Why JSON over ini?

-1. We need to hand-write _a_ system because the current system is Qt dependent anyway.
-2. This way we can store more complex data structures in the same system including the layout of the widgets which may be user configured (see Blender and GIMP).
-3. Also it's easier to share information formatted this way between systems because most systems us JSON or XML data: there's better support for converting complex data this way.
+1. Switch colors to be stored as 6 digit hexcodes with a #.
+2. We've got close to a hand implemented ini read/write setup in `settings.c`.

 ### Distribution

-* Mac Bundle
+When we release the new pip wheel we should also package:

 * `.tar.gz` and `.zip` source archive.
-* NSIS installer for Windows
 * Debian package
 * RPM package

+Only do this once per minor version number.

 ### Scripting Overhaul